alphagov/pay-tech-docs/source/documentation/welsh_payment_pages.md

 name to your service, users will see this on Welsh-language payment pages instead of the usual service name.

-When users create a payment, they will also [see a `description`](/payment_flow_overview/#making-a-payment).
+When users make a payment, they will also [see a `description`](/payment_flow_overview/#making-a-payment).
 If you use Welsh-language payment pages, you may also want to use Welsh text in the `description`.